dappcamp/dappcamp-warriors/README.md

 The goal of this walkthrough is not you becoming a Typescript expert, so feel free to use [any](https://www.typescriptlang.org/docs/handbook/basic-types.html#any), and [@ts-ignore](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-6.html#suppress-errors-in-ts-files-using--ts-ignore-comments) when you struggle to make your typings work.
 My only warning is that you don't abuse them on production projects, Solidity code manipulates value and should be treated like mission-critical software, type safety in your tests and deploy scripts adds an extra layer of correctness that you should take advantage from.

+### What wasn't added by Hardhat?

+I added the following files and useful configs on top of Hardhat's scaffolding:

+* `.vscode` folder, including recommended extensions.
+* `package.json` scripts (compile, test, test:watch).
+* `chainId: 1337` in [hardhat.config.ts](hardhat.config.ts), to fix [an issue with Metamask](https://hardhat.org/metamask-issue.html).

 ### Files and folders

 * `tsconfig.json` Typescript config.
+* `.env.example` you'll need a `.env` file with your own variables to deploy and verify your contracts.
 * `package.json`, `package-lock.json` tooling NPM dependencies.
 * `.eslintrc.js`, `.eslintignore` [ESLint](https://eslint.org/) is a linter for Typescript/Javascript, you can find how to make the most of it below, in [Recommended tooling](#recommended-tooling).
 * `.prettierrc`, `.prettierignore` a TS/JS code formatter that also works for Solidity.